ropensci/geojsonio/cran-comments.md

 -------

-This version includes fixes to tests - conditionally run tests if package sf is available, and not run tests at all checking proj4 strings.
+This version includes fixes to tests - conditionally run tests if package sf is available, and not test proj4 strings, except that they are characters.

 Thanks!
 Scott Chamberlain